yaroslavgladkov/learning-library/qa-portnov-1-exploring-suggested-questions.md

 # 16 what does test case include?

-## 16.1 i am preparing for an interview on junior software qa engineer position, and need your help with answering a few questions. what does test case include? generate professional detailed explanation
+## 16.1 i am preparing for an interview for a junior software qa engineer position, and need your help with answering a few questions. what does test case include? generate professional detailed explanation

 Here is a detailed explanation of what a test case typically includes for software testing: